nithishdivakar/nithishdivakar.github.io/content/notes/Common Optimisers.md

 ## SGD with Momentum

-The main idea is the following.

-> Use gradient to update velocity/direction of a particle instead of only updating its position
+*Use gradient to update velocity/direction of a particle instead of only updating its position*

 $$\begin{aligned}